top of page

 Prenatal Ultrasound & MRI Scans

 A considerable proportion of children with autism in our database were born following high-risk pregnancies.
 Soroka Medical Center’s electronic medical records include prenatal ultrasound examinations and fetal MRI scans for a subset of these children.
-We are conducting a retrospective analysis of these data to test whether early brain abnormalities can be identified that distinguish high-risk pregnancies that later resulted in an ASD diagnosis from high-risk pregnancies without ASD.
+We are conducting a retrospective analysis of these data to test whether early brain differences can be identified that distinguish high-risk pregnancies leading to an autism diagnoses.

 Voice analysis.jpg